Morton D. May: Awards and honors

 President Richard Nixon offered him the chairmanship of the National Council on the Arts, an advisory committee to the National Endowment for the Arts.
 He turned it down so that he could stay in St. Louis.

 He was awarded the Levee Stone for his efforts on behalf of downtown Saint Louis, and Washington University's William Greenleaf Eliot Society Award.
-For his work on behalf of the Boy Scouts, he was given two of their top awards, the Silver Antelope and the Silver Beaver.
-He was also given honorary degrees at Webster University, University of Missouri at St. Louis, and Drury College.
+For his work on behalf of the Boy Scouts, he was given two of their top awards, the Silver Antelope Award and the Silver Beaver.
+He was also given honorary degrees at Webster University, University of Missouri–St. Louis, and Drury University.
 In 1959, the St. Louis Globe-Democrat unanimously chose him as Man of the Year.

 Personal life

-He was married to Margie May; they had three sons: David A. May; Philip F. May; and Morton J. May 2d.
-In 1982, he married Lucia Piaskowiak, with whom he had one daughter, Chelsea Anne May.
+He was married to Margie May; they had three sons.
+In 1982, he married Lucia Piaskowiak, with whom he had one daughter.